MarkBiesheuvel/optimizely-labs/wx2/README.md

 1. Click on the `> Click Events` item in the list
 1. Select the event you created in steps 11-15
 1. Click on the `Save to Experiment` button
 1. Click on the `Save` button

+1. Click on the `Traffic Allocation` item in the left-side menu
+1. Set "Original" to "0%" and "Variation #1" to "100%"
+    - Note that it is not recommended to adjust the traffic allocation for real experiments
+1. Click on the `Save` button

 1. Click on the `Start Experiment` button